beverlyRoadGoose/jenkins-build-dashboard/README.md

 ## Features
 - Customisable layout for each board
 - Displays an automatically updated status of the jobs added to a board
-- Optional build stability indicator
+- Build stability indicator - optional
-- Optional build cause indicator
+- Build cause indicator - optional
 - Runs can be re-triggered from the board (requires the [rebuild plugin](https://github.com/jenkinsci/rebuild-plugin))
+- Pipeline stages being executed - optional (requires the [workflow aggregator](https://plugins.jenkins.io/workflow-aggregator))

 ## Running the plugin